 What conditions affect the brain?

-Medical conditions can affect the brain and its associated structures.
-These include:
+Medical conditions that affect the brain and its associated structures include:

 - benign or malignant tumours